sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_functions.md

 The implementation of this visitor is very similar to the other operator visitors.
 The operator itself is retrieved by a call to the `getOperatorSpelling` function, and is annotated with the `function-operator` annotation to match the logic above for overloaded operator declarations / definitions.

-Unfortunately, due to the difficulties involved in variadic template functions and fold expressions, overloaded operators are difficult to annotate in these environments.
+Unfortunately, due to the complexities of variadic template functions and fold expressions, overloaded operators are often difficult to annotate in these environments.
 This is primarily due to the ambiguity around operator resolution in template function definitions.
 One possible solution is to iterate through the tokens of a template function definition and annotate those that match operator spellings.
 However, this is difficult to automate, as C++ provides a lot of flexibility when it comes to defining custom operator types.
-Because of this, I decided to leave the annotation process for these to be manual, as I don't personally use many fold expression in my code.
+Because of this, I decided to leave the annotation process for these to be manual.
+I prefer this approach, as I don't use many fold expression in my code.

 ```text added:{7,13,17,39,44,46,47}
 #include <cstring> // std::strcmp